knative/pkg/RELEASING.md

 ### Step #1: Monday the week prior to each release.

-Early the week prior to the Knative release, each of the downstream repositories should stage a `[WIP]` Pull Request that advances the knative/pkg dependency to the latest commit:
+On Monday of the week prior to the Knative release, each of the downstream repositories should stage a `[WIP]` Pull Request that advances the knative/pkg dependency to the latest commit.

+At present, these downstream repositories include:

+1. knative/serving
+1. knative/eventing
+1. knative/build
+1. knative/sample-controller
+1. GoogleCloudPlatform/cloud-run-events

+> The automation that auto-bumps these lives [here](https://github.com/mattmoor/knobots/tree/knative/cmd/periodic/kodata).

 `Gopkg.toml` should look like: